Mitultopiya/Synthetic-Biology-LIMS/README.md

   <li>Open a new terminal tab or window, navigate to the directory react-frontend/frontend, and run <code>npm start</code></li>
   <li>To view the application in a web browser, visit <a href='http://localhost:3000'>http://localhost:3000</a></li>
 </ol>

-### To contribute to this project on your system:
--   Ensure that `git lfs` is installed on your system.
-Download the extension here [git-lfs.github.com](https://git-lfs.github.com/).
--   To make git commits, navigate to the root directory, add files to git staging with `git add <path/to/file>`, and then run `git commit` to activate the [Gitmoji](https://gitmoji.dev) interactive prompt in your terminal.
-Here's a preview of the [interactive prompt](https://www.npmjs.com/package/gitmoji-cli).
-After completing the prompt, exit with `:wq`
--   If making README.md updates, be sure to add `[skip ci]` to the git commit message in order to prevent running unneccessary tests in continuous integration and deployment.

-## 🔒 License
-Copyright Notice and Statement: currently not offering any license.
-Permission only to view and download.
-Refer to [choose a license](https://choosealicense.com/no-permission/) for more info.